Market Analysts see Redbox Entertainment Inc. [RDBX] falling to $1. Time to buy?

-Redbox Entertainment Inc. [NASDAQ: RDBX] slipped around -0.38 points on Thursday, while shares priced at $3.46 at the close of the session, down -9.77%.
+Redbox Entertainment Inc. [NASDAQ: RDBX] traded at a high on 07/26/22, posting a 14.05 gain after which it closed the day’ session at $6.33.
 The company report on May 24, 2022 that Redbox Entertainment Acquires North American Rights to WWII Action-Drama Come Out Fighting.

 3 Tiny Stocks Primed to Explode